-The digital world is rapidly evolving with the addition of new and efficient features, as well as emerging trends that people can’t seem to pass up on.
-Even menial activities like making a search online continue to change each year.
+The digital world is rapidly evolving with the addition of new features and emerging trends that people can’t seem to pass upon.
+Even basic activities like searching online continue to change each year.
 Now, it looks like the next frontier for our online searches will be hands-free.
 And based on the following voice search statistics, it seems like this trend is here to stay, which is why it’s essential to implement effective digital marketing strategies for voice search.

-Voice search or voice-activated search is simply any kind of online query or search that’s done with the use of our voice instead of a traditional keyboard.
+Voice search or voice-activated search is simply an online query or search done using our voice instead of a traditional keyboard.
 As mics have become more accessible thanks to mobile devices, people consider making searches this way the top way to search online.
 Here are some statistics to back up this claim.

 - The voice industry is expected to be worth $40 billion by 2022.

-- 43% of voice-enabled device owners use it to shop, and 51% use it to research products.
+- 43% of voice-enabled device owners use voice search to shop, and 51% to research products.

 - 51% of consumers use voice search to look for restaurants.